sandman-code/artofsandman/content/about.md

 <br/>

-Here we will talk a little bit about everything and discuss just about anything that can be computed.
+Here we will talk about anything that can be computed, and argue what can't.

 <br/>